 Possible workshops include:

-- StoryPlay Workshop: A workshop for ages four and up.
-Explore how to build stories by making up imaginary creatures, inventing stories together, and playing with story dice.
-Fun word games and shared story writing for all ages, with take-home ideas for more story play.
+- StoryPlay Workshop: Explore how to build stories by making up imaginary creatures, playing with story dice, inventing stories together, and writing your own stories.
+Fun word games and shared story writing, with take-home ideas for more story play.

 - WordPlay Writing Workshop: Who says writing isn’t fun?
 With fresh and inspiring story-starters, you’ll explore new characters and create captivating scenes.
 Spark your imagination and enjoyment of words while learning creative writing techniques in this hands-on workshop.
 For a a sample of my WordPlay writing techniques, click here.